 Take the long side section and clip.
-Beginning with the bottom section use a small flat iron to straighten and angle, working your way to the top.
+Beginning at the bottom section use a small flat iron to straighten and angle, working towards the top.
 Add some shine serum to the long bangs and comb it through.
-Smooth unwanted flyaways with hairspray on the back of a brush or comb.
-With the color in mind using sulfate free and blue or purple shampoo will fight brassiness.
-Use a mask and products like Argon oil to keep your hair moisturized and protected from heat products.
+Smooth unwanted flyaways using the neat trick of hairspray on the spine of a brush or comb.
+Keeping the color in mind wash using sulfate free and blue or purple shampoo will fight brassiness.
+Use a mask and products like Argon oil to keep your locks moisturized and protected from heat products.
 By contrast the next one's 20s retro.

-Pretty plain in isolation, hidden with curls and hair pins looking super-sultry.
+Pretty plain in isolation, hidden by curls and bobby pins looking super-sultry.
 The curls and styling bestow personality.
 The accompanying make-up and accessories help complete the ensemble and drive it home.
 Pearls and bows don't exactly go with everything.

-To achieve this look, you only need a curler/wand, a comb, and quite a lot of hairspray.
+To achieve this you only need a curler/wand, a comb, and quite a lot of hairspray.
 These curls start high on the head: you're aiming for the arch of your eyebrow.
 Don't let these sit as long as a normal curl: you'll be combing most of this puppy out!
 The bottom needs to keep wavy as possible, around the ears comb the curl out before it sets.

 After you've flattened the upper portion, wrap the curls around a long bobby pin.
-Section off: two sections should be sufficient, although course hair may require a third.
+Section off: two sections should be sufficient, although course strands may require a third.
 Roll the first portion into a simple bun, following the motion of the curls you've made.
 Do the same to the second part, having it meet the first using another pin.

 Fine hair?
 You'll need extra pins and a ton of hairspray.
 Spraying the pins prevents them slipping out.
 Add a bow, some pearls, and heavy make-up and you're ready to sneak to the speakeasy!